TEAMuP-dev/pyharp/README.md

 ## What is HARP?

 HARP is designed for processing audio in a DAW with deep learning models that are too large to run in real-time and/or on a user's CPU, or otherwise require a large offline context for processing.
-There are many examples of these kinds of models, like the [DEMUCS audio source separator](https://huggingface.co/spaces/Thafx/Demucs_v4_2s_HT).
+There are many examples of these kinds of models, like [MusicGen](https://huggingface.co/spaces/facebook/MusicGen) or [VampNet](https://huggingface.co/spaces/descript/vampnet).

 HARP makes use of the [ARA](https://blog.landr.com/ara2-plugins/) framework to access all of the audio data in a track asynchronously, allowing the audio to be processed offline by a remote server, like a [Gradio application](https://www.gradio.app/demos) hosted in a [Hugging Face Space](https://huggingface.co/spaces).